DeepClean: Machine Unlearning on the Cheap by Resetting Privacy Sensitive Weights using the Fisher Diagonal: Introduction

 A nascent but growing field of research has begun exploring techniques for machine unlearning - selectively removing sensitive knowledge already encoded in trained models.
 Proposed approaches include leveraging influence functions to identify and forget influential training examples~\cite{koh2017understanding}, approximating the Fisher Information Matrix to efficiently update parameters~\cite{liu2023unlearning}, imposing regularization that facilitates forgetting~\cite{afonja2022generative}, and using generative models to synthesize replacement data~\cite{Jinsung_2020}.
-While demonstrating promise, existing machine unlearning algorithms face tradeoffs in computational efficiency, rigor, and interpretability~\cite{shaik2023exploring}.
-Lightweight, generalizable, and principled unlearning techniques amenable to real-world deployment remain scarce~\cite{Xu_2023}.
-Our work, dubbed \emph{DeepClean} - illustrated in Fig.~\ref{fig:overview-deepclean-arch} - aims to advance the field by developing an efficient and interpretable unlearning method based on analyzing the diagonal Fisher Information Matrix across training subsets.
+While demonstrating promise, existing machine unlearning algorithms define unlearning differently.
+It is crucial to acknowledge a good machine unlearning algorithm should

+\begin{itemize} \item Be model agnostic. \item Not be aware of intermediate training stages, \textit{e.g.} no need to store gradient or model weights during training. \item Not require special training paradigm when having the model to be unlearned, \textit{e.g.}~sharding training data or model. \item Be able to remove either random or same label samples. \end{itemize} Our work, dubbed \emph{DeepClean} - illustrated in Fig.~\ref{fig:overview-deepclean-arch} - aims to advance the field by developing an efficient, interpretable and real-life usecase adaptable unlearning method, which adheres to the proposed rules by analyzing the diagonal Fisher Information Matrix across training subsets.
 This enables sensitive forgetting without requiring model retraining or full dataset access.
 We introduce an optimization framework to identify a small subset of weights that, if reset, maximally reduces information related to sensitive information in the data while minimally impacting accuracy on other attributes of the task.